 In order to reach the dragon and his treasure, you will need to go through caves, dungeons, and other underground locations.
 Some places will have natural light (if it is daytime), but others will be dark and forbidding.
-If you go into a dark location without a lamp or other source of light, you will not be able to see anything.
-Be very careful, since you may become disoriented and lose your sense of direction.
+If you go into a dark location, you will not be able to see anything.
+You may become disoriented and lose your sense of direction.
 It is very dangerous to move around in total darkness.